-We have compiled here information on Amazon’s requirements for pallets.
-The information has been obtained from published Amazon’s guidelines and our own experience of delivering goods to FBA centers.
+We have compiled information here on Amazon’s requirements for pallets.
+The information has been obtained from published Amazon guidelines and our own experience of delivering goods to FBA centers.
 Please use the provided information for reference only, and when in doubt contact Amazon through Seller Central or by calling Transportation Hotline at 1-866-203-8372.

-Though, Amazon fulfilment warehouses, in some cases, can accept floor loaded cargo, the standard requirement is that the goods should be palletized when delivered to FBA centers.
+Though Amazon fulfillment warehouses can accept floor loaded cargo in some cases, the standard requirement is that the goods should be palletized when delivered to FBA centers.
 Pallets that don’t comply with Amazon’s requirements could be rejected.

-Here are basic Amazon’s requirements for the incoming pallets:
+Here are basic Amazon requirements for the incoming pallets:

 - Pallet material: wood

 - Pallet size: 40 inch x 48 inch (1000 mm x 1200 mm)

 - Pallet quality: GMA Standard B Grade or higher (at least 6 boards on top and 4 on bottom)